FujitsuLaboratories/ChaincodeAnalyzer/README.md

 - Cross channel Invocation

 ## License
-This tool is distributed under the MIT License, see [LICENSE](./LICENSE) file.
+This tool is distributed under the Apache License Version 2.0, see [LICENSE](./LICENSE) file.